navariltd/utility-billing/README.md

 ![Is Utility Screenshot](./utility_billing/docs/images/is_utility_item.png)

 #### **3.2 Meter Numbers**
 - Maintain meter numbers as serial numbers in ERPNext.
 Assign them via Warranty Claims for seamless integration.
+A customer can have one or more meter numbers.
+- **Single Meter:** If a customer has only one meter, it will be auto-selected during meter reading.
+- **Multiple Meters:** If a customer has multiple meters, the specific meter must be selected from the existing ones linked to the customer.
 ![Warranty Claim Screenshot](./utility_billing/docs/images/meter-number.png)

 ---